Memory Loss

 Top Tips

-• Patients with dementia are often unaware of, or deny, their memory loss; the problem is more often brought to the clinician's attention by a concerned friend or relative.
+• Patients with dementia are often unaware of, or deny, their memory loss; the problem is more often brought to the GP’s attention by a concerned friend or relative.

-• Patients who present themselves to the surgery complaining of memory loss are most likely to be suffering from anxiety or depression.
+• Patients who present themselves to the GP complaining of memory loss are most likely to be suffering from anxiety or depression.

 • Even if a diagnosis of anxiety or depression seems obvious, patients are likely to be concerned about the possibility of dementia, which will exacerbate the situation; explaining that the problem is more to do with poor concentration than failing memory will help reassure them.